vikku8056/amazon_clone/README.md

 ---

 <img src="https://github.com/vikku8056/Assets/blob/main/logo/amazon.png" height="50px" align="left">
-myamazon is a clone of the popular e-commerce platform Amazon.
+amazon_clone is a clone of the popular e-commerce platform Amazon.
 It is built using HTML and CSS to replicate the style of the original webpage.
 The project is designed to be fully responsive.

 ---